- What Is Breast Reduction Surgery?

 Breast reduction surgery, also known as reduction mammaplasty, is a plastic surgery procedure designed to reduce the size of the breasts while providing a cosmetic pleasing size and shape.
 Both men and women seek breast reduction surgery for a number of reasons.

-For woman excessively large breasts may cause symptoms of back pain, shoulder pain, and neck pain, as well as bra strap grooving and skin irritation.
+For women excessively large breasts may cause symptoms of back pain, shoulder pain, and neck pain, as well as bra strap grooving and skin irritation.
 Teenage women may feel self conscious and socially inhibited by their unusually large breasts.
 Some women may feel the need to hide the size of their breasts and may choose clothing to hide their appearance.
 Some women are prevented from participating in exercise or are physically inactive due to the large size of their breasts.
 Breast reduction surgery may also be performed solely for cosmetic reasons for women who desire a smaller, more proportioned breast, or a breast lift.

-Men typically seek breast reduction surgery for a condition known a gynecomastia, which is enlargement of the breasts in males.
+Men typically seek breast reduction surgery for a condition known as gynecomastia, which is enlargement of the breasts in males.
 This can occur due to hormonal abnormalities or with massive weight gain.
 Men desiring breast reduction surgery typically desire a more contoured, male appearing chest and pectoral area.

 Optimal Candidates For Breast Reduction Surgery